green-coding-solutions/website/content/co2-formulas.md

                     <p>By most often done we mean that companies already get the current intensity of their grid and schedule workloads accordingly.</p>
                     <p>The current intensity of the grid can for instance be retrieved from <a href="https://app.electricitymaps.com/zone/DE">Electricitymap.com</a>.
 In our case in Germany the number is at the moment <strong>317 gCO2e/kWh</strong></p>
                     <h3>Worldwide average grid carbon intensity</h3>
-                    <p>If you can choose the number for the grid where your workload is running.
-If your workload is distributed over mutliple countries or you don't know at all where your workload is running, then the best way is to take the global average.</p>
+                    <p>If your workload is distributed over multiple countries or you don't know at all where your workload is running, then the best way is to take the global average.</p>
                     <p>For 2021 this number is: <strong>442 gCO2e/kWh</strong></p>
                     <p>So if we were to plug in this number into a calculation starting with kWh we get directly to gCO2e, which means gramms of CO2 equivalent.
 Since not every checmical process generates pure CO2 they are all converted to the equivalent climate warming potential of CO2, which results in CO2e</p>
                     <div class="ui five mini statistics">